top of page

 • How to do it: Take a single slice of meat, and simply roll it up tightly or loosely, depending on the desired effect.

-• Display: Create a stack with the top layers seeming to slide off of the bottom, creating a nice slope look.
+• Display: Create a stack with the top layers seeming to slide off of the bottom, creating a nice slope look or mimicking the shape of a flower bouquet.

 • Best for: Sliced meats that have a wider diameter and are pliable enough to better hold the shape without unrolling, such as prosciutto, coppa, or culatello.
 Rolls create elegant height and are easy to grab.